spyke/spyke/TUTORIAL.md

 split.
 To change the 3D focal point of the cluster window (and hence the position of the central axes), hover over a data point and hit the `F` key.
 To select and deselect points under the cursor, use the `S` and `D` keys, respectively.
 You can do the above while moving the mouse, allowing you to "paint" a selection.
+You can paint more quickly by also holding down `Shift` to suppress spike plotting.

 11. You can compare a given selected cluster to its most similar neighbours by selecting it and using the `>` and `<` keys on the keyboard, or the respective buttons in the sort window